eg90804/oracle/README.markdown

 * create a tablespace
 * create a user with the required grants and quota's
 * create one or more roles
 * create one or more services

 ##Setup

 ###What oracle affects

 The types in this module will change settings **inside** a Oracle Database.
-No changes will be made outside of the database.
+No changes are made outside of the database.

 ###Setup Requirements